-The application for the Class of 2018 is now open!
-Please click here to apply.
-The application will remain open until 5:00pm PT on September 15th.
+The application for the Class of 2018 is now closed.
+The application for the class of 2019 will open in the summer of 2018.

 “Truman is a nationwide community, forged in the aftermath of 9/11, fighting for America’s promise on the battlefield, along the campaign trail, and in the halls of government.”